website logo

 Introduction

-Cyberduck is a free open-source libre server - a small server system which enables you to run your own internet services independently - cloud storage browser for macOS, Windows and Linux that supports FTP and SFTP, WebDAV, and cloud storage such as Storj DCS and other cloud storage providers.
+Cyberduck is a free, open-source libre server - a small server system that enables you to run your own internet services independently - cloud storage browser for macOS, Windows, and Linux that supports FTP and SFTP, WebDAV, and cloud storage such as Storj and other cloud storage providers.

 Users can leverage the Cyberduck services via the user interface (GUI) or CLI (for Linux), including file transfer by drag and drop and notifications via Growl.
 It is also able to open some files in external text editors.

-Users can choose Storj DCS to act as a decentralized cloud storage network target to send files to via the Cyberduck file manager interface, available via Storj's hosted multitenant gateway (Quickstart - AWS CLI and Hosted Gateway MT) that is backward compatible with S3.
+Users can choose Storj to act as a decentralized cloud storage network target to send files to via the Cyberduck file manager interface, available via Storj's hosted multitenant gateway (Getting started that is backward compatible with S3.
 This means you’ll be able to integrate with the Storj network via HTTP, and you won’t have to run anything extra on your end.

-In this brief tutorial, we'll go over downloading and setting up Cyberduck to integrate with Storj DCS, facilitating easy and intuitive drag-and-drop file transfer to Storj DCS.
+In this brief tutorial, we'll go over downloading and setting up Cyberduck to integrate with Storj, facilitating easy and intuitive drag-and-drop file transfer to Storj.

 Downloading Cyberduck